futel/twilio-sip-server/deploy.md

     https://stage.dialplans.phu73l.net/dial_outgoing

-To use a new stage installation, update the Voice URL of the direct-futel-stage and direct-futel-nonemergency-stage SIP Domains.
+To use a new stage installation, update the Voice URL of the direct-futel-stage SIP Domain.

-To use a new prod installation, update the Voice URL of the direct-futel-prod and direct-futel-nonemergency-prod SIP Domains (to point to the new prod), and direct-futel-stage direct-futel-nonemergency-stage SIP Domains (to no longer point to the new prod).
+To use a new prod installation, update the Voice URL of the direct-futel-prod SIP Domain (to point to the new prod), and direct-futel-stage SIP Domain (to no longer point to the new prod).

 List the SIP Domains to get the SIDs.